 Welcome to our first theme post.
 With these posts we want to share our knowledge that we have collected since the foundation of WeValCo and also during our work prior to that.
 On the one hand to create a broader understanding of the topic’s collaboration, project management, process management and self-organization and on the other hand (if you want) to discuss it with you (e.g. on Twitter or LinkedIn).

 In this blog post I want to tell you something about goals.
 Goals are all around us.
-New Year’s has just been, and many people set goals for the coming year.
 But why is it important to have goals and how can a proper understanding of goals help you get them accomplished?
 More on that in this article.

 Why are goals important?